srl295/srl295-slides/presentation.md

 # Benefits of ICU

-- Mature, widely used (all IBM brands and operating systems), up-to-date set of C/C++ and Java libraries
+- Mature, widely used, up-to-date set of C/C++ and Java libraries
  - Basis for Java 1.1 internationalization, but goes far beyond Java 1.1
  - Team continues to work on improving and monitoring performance.
 - Very portable – identical results on all platforms/programming languages